parmar-mohit/School-App/Documentation/Socket Communication.md

     "action_code" : 3
 }
 ```
-Info attribute of response message contains an array of JSONObject where each Object contains firstname,lastname,phone of teacher.Example is as follows
+Info attribute of response message contains an array of JSONObject where each Object contains attribuutes of teacher.Example is as follows
 ```
 {
     "id" : $messageId,